sambranaivan/CardScriptsWiki/Home.md

 - [This page](https://github.com/ProjectIgnis/CardScripts/wiki/Counters) explains how counters work in the game.

--[This page](https://github.com/ProjectIgnis/CardScripts/wiki/Filter-Functions) explains what filter functions are and how to use them in your scripts
+- [This page](https://github.com/ProjectIgnis/CardScripts/wiki/Filter-Functions) explains what filter functions are and how to use them in your scripts